Arizona Labor Laws Guide

 Background check laws

 Arizona is among 35 US states that follow the Ban the Box legislation.
-According to this law, an employer cannot ask about or look into an applicant's criminal history before offering them the job.
+Under this law, an employer can’t ask about or investigate an applicant’s criminal history before offering the job.

 According to Arizona background check laws, only felony convictions from the last 7 years and misdemeanor convictions from the previous 5 years can have their application rejected by the employer.
-Any older felony or conviction cannot be counted while considering an application.
+Any older felony or sentence can’t be counted while considering an application.

 Ban the Box is mandatory only for the public sector, and private businesses have no set guidelines.
 The easiest route to perform any sort of background check is through the central repository of the Arizona Department of Public Safety.

-However, only statute-authorized businesses can use this service to ask for criminal history information.
-This leaves most employers with basic tools, like online searches, public court records, former employers, etc.
+However, only statute-authorized businesses can use this service to request criminal history information.
+This leaves most employers with basic tools, such as online searches, public court records, former employers, etc.

 Employee monitoring law